-5.6 Our approach to teaching pupils with SEND
+5.6 Our approach to teaching students with SEND

-Teachers are responsible and accountable for the progress and development of all the pupils in their class.
+Teachers are responsible and accountable for the progress and development of all the students in their class.

-High quality teaching is our first step in responding to pupils who have SEND.
-This will be differentiated for individual pupils.
+High quality teaching is our first step in responding to students who have SEND.
+This will be differentiated for individual students.